-Another way of viewing Condition (iv) of \Cref{def-approx-iso} is that the isomorphism approximator is invariant under re-naming the elements of \(\Omega\).
-Using this observation, we can see that the other approximators from Section 5 of \cite{gb-published} are also compatible, because none of the approximations ever refer to the ordering, or particular elements, of \(\Omega\).
-We next similarly extend the definition of a splitter from Section 6 of \cite{gb-published}, again adding an extra final requirement to ensure compatibility.
+Another way of viewing Condition (iv) of \Cref{def-approx-iso} is that the isomorphism approximator commutes with re-naming the elements of \(\Omega\).
+Using this observation, we can see that the other approximators from Section 5 of \cite{gb-published} are also compatible, because none of the approximations ever refer to an ordering, or particular elements, of \(\Omega\).
+We next similarly extend the definition of a splitter from Section 6 of \cite{gb-published}, again adding an extra requirement to ensure compatibility.

-\begin{definition} A \textbf{compatible splitter} for an isomorphism approximator $\approxFunc$ is a function $\Split$ that maps a labelled digraph stack $T$ on $\Omega$ to a finite set of stacks $\{T_1,...,T_n\}$, $n \in \N$, such that the following conditions are satisfied: